 Food scraps.
 Most septic systems are not designed to use with disposals.
 Food scraps contribute unwanted grease and solids.
 If too many solids collect in the tank, they will end up clogging your drain field.
 If you have a disposal, use it minimally.

 Everything else.
 Your septic system is not a trash can or landfill, so don’t treat it like one.
 No cigarette butts, tampons, kitty litter, leftover drugs, or anything else.
 Most toilet paper, white or colored, is fine, but avoid paper towels and tissues, such as Kleenex, which are meant to stay together when wet.
 At best, these clog the system and increase the need for pumping.
 At worst, they can block or damage system components.

 The best ground cover for the leach field is grass, which helps the system reduce excess water through evaporation.
 And as they say, “The grass is always greener over the septic system” due to the plentiful moisture and natural fertilizer.
 Avoid wood chips, mulch, Astroturf, or other non-plant coverings.

 Compression of the soil will impede its natural drainage and potentially move or damage the piping.
+It will also interfere with oxygen reaching the leach pits.
 So don’t drive, park, or use heavy equipment over the leach field, septic tank, or the piping from and distribution box.

 Also, don’t place a deck, patio, or any other construction over the tank, drain field, or other components.
 You risk compressing the soil, damaging the equipment, or interfering with inspections and maintenance.
 Also, if the partially treated water ever surfaces with its distinctive odor, you will regret trying to use the space creatively.